FrozenSand/ioq3-for-UrbanTerror-4/README.md

 - Fixed that `save` could create new directories on jump servers with persistent positions enabled

+- Fix a buffer overflow when a funstuff is bigger than 13 characters

 # Feature parity status with original ioUrbanTerror

 ## Common